 - A typical example of a PAN is: ABCPS1234A

-- First five characters are letters, next four numerals and the last character is a letter.
+- The first five characters are letters, the next four numerals, and the last character is a letter.

 - Out of the first five characters, the first three characters represent the alphabetic series running from AAA to ZZZ. (eg. ALWPG5809L)

 - The fourth character represents the status of the PAN holder. (eg. ALWPG5809L).
 Each holder is uniquely defined as: